 ‘My company gives terrible gifts.’

 Every year, my company (with around 70 employees) picks out one corporate gift and sends it to all of us.
 Every year, it is terrible.
 One year they delivered hams to our homes, despite us having a fair number of vegetarians and Muslims on staff.
 One year they sent us all branded hoodies, which would have been fine except that they seem to have just guessed at people’s sizes (which is already weird, right?) and got them really wrong in a lot of cases.
 Mine would probably fit my toddler, but it doesn’t fit me.
-In 2020 (when no one was dining out because of COVID) they sent us all gift certificates for a restaurant that was far away from where most of us live.
+Another year they sent us all gift certificates for a restaurant that was far away from where most of us live.
 I’d rather receive nothing than these vaguely insulting gifts that seem to indicate no care went into picking them.
 Is it worth saying something, or is it rude to complain?

 .